SENG330/fall20ex3_skeleton/README.md

 ### Deliverables

 * An ADR capturing the class diagram and explaining the rationale.
+Your ADR should refer to concepts in Chapter 3.
 * Source code implementing the class diagram.
 Your source code must contain JUnit tests that show:
     - a successful execution of the iterator and
     - strategy patterns.
 Capture your important decisions in the ADR template.

 ## Due
-- We will mark the last commit made before **September 25 at 11:59pm**.
+- We will mark the last commit made before **October 9 at 11:59pm**.
 If that last commit was a mess, let us know.
 Make sure your code compiles!
-- By midnight September 27, submit your team peer review form (link to follow).
+- By midnight Oct 11, submit your team peer review form (link to follow).
 We will discuss the peer rating form in class.